Analysis | The Coming Carnage Between the Taliban and Their Jihadist Rivals

 It’s here the Taliban may run into some problems of its own.
 It’s already attempting — albeit pretty unsuccessfully so far — to play both sides, trying to keep the international community onside with its promises of a more moderate version of itself — complete with footage of schoolgirls being ushered into classrooms — while its heavily armed soldiers detain rights activists and beat journalists on the streets.

 Now there’s been an attack at one of the gates of Kabul airport, where thousands have crowded with fistfuls of documents and hopes of a passage to safety.
-In the lead up to Thursday’s blasts, statements from the U.S. and the U.K indicated the main threat was coming from IS-K or the Islamic State of Khorasan, a group affiliated with the organization that overran large parts of Syria and Iraq in 2014 and 2015 with the aim of establishing a so-called caliphate.
+In the lead up to Thursday’s blasts in which at least 60 Afghans and 13 American service members were killed, statements from the U.S. and the U.K indicated the main threat was coming from IS-K or the Islamic State of Khorasan, a group affiliated with the organization that overran large parts of Syria and Iraq in 2014 and 2015 with the aim of establishing a so-called caliphate.
 The target — vulnerable civilians, foreign troops and Taliban fighters — clearly proved too good to pass up.

+For his part, U.S. President Joe Biden Biden said he took responsibility for “all that’s happened of late” in Afghanistan, but did not back away from his decision to withdraw American forces by Aug.
+31. Blaming Islamic State-affiliated groups for the carnage, he said: “To those who carried out this attack, as well as anyone who wishes America harm, know this — we will not forgive, we will not forget, we will hunt you down and make you pay.”

 During the first four months of 2021, the United Nations Assistance Mission in Afghanistan recorded 77 attacks claimed by or attributed to IS-Khorasan.
 Their targets?
 The minority Shia Muslim community, women, civilian infrastructure including a Médecins Sans Frontières maternity ward, and military personnel.